viktorbezdek/awesome-github-projects/README.md

 ## Python

+- [cisagov/development-guide](https://github.com/cisagov/development-guide) - A set of guidelines and best practices for an awesome engineering team
+- [Morriz/llama_index](https://github.com/Morriz/llama_index) - LlamaIndex is a data framework for your LLM applications
 - [openai/swarm](https://github.com/openai/swarm) - Educational framework exploring ergonomic, lightweight multi-agent orchestration.
 Managed by OpenAI Solution team.
 - [Vinyzu/Botright](https://github.com/Vinyzu/Botright) - Botright, the most advance undetected, fingerprint-changing, captcha-solving, open-source automation framework.
 Build on Playwright, its as easy to use as it is to extend your code.
 Solving your Captc
 - [microsoft/SynthMoCap](https://github.com/microsoft/SynthMoCap) -